tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 For any change that is affecting both TensorFlow and Keras, the change will need to be split into two, one as a PR to the TF repo, and the other as a PR to the Keras repo.
+This will introduce overhead and slow down the change for area's like distribution stragey, and other areas that might under active development.

+With the internal change history between 2019-01-01 and 2020-01-01:
+1. There are 6756 changes submitted to tensorflow/python
+2. There are 5115 changes submitted to tensorflow/python but not tensorflow/python/keras.
+3. Among the 1641 changes submitted to tensorflow/keras, 1338 of them change
+Keras only without touching tensorflow, and 303 of them change both Keras and TF.
+This means about 18.5% change that change Keras will change TF, and 4.4% change that change TF will touch Keras in the meantime.

 Here are some common scenarios:

 1. Adding a new feature to TensorFlow, and having Keras rely on it.
 Note that the TF change needs to be submitted first, and the Keras PR needs to wait for the new TF nightly to become available on PyPI.

 Also note that any rollback of the TF PR will cause Keras to break, the rollback sequence should be PR 33333 and then PR 22222 (see example below).